PX4/PX4-Devguide/en/middleware/micrortps.md

 ## Agent interfacing with a ROS2 middleware

-Building `px4_ros_com` automatically generates and builds the agent application, though it requires, as a dependency, that the `px4_msgs` package also gets build on the same ROS2 workspace (or overlaid from another ROS2 workspace).
+Building `px4_ros_com` automatically generates and builds the agent application, though it requires (as a dependency), that the `px4_msgs` package also gets build on the same ROS2 workspace (or overlaid from another ROS2 workspace).
 Since it is also installed using the [`colcon`](http://design.ros2.org/articles/build_tool.html) build tools, running it works exactly the same way as the above.
 Check the **Building the `px4_ros_com` package** for details about the build structure.